nikitavoloboev/new-telegram-app/readme.md

 LOCAL=true
 ```

-Then:
+## Run

 ```
-bun app
+bun dev
 ```

-Start the mini app and changes will reflect in the mini app as you edit them.
+And open the bot in Telegram as mini app.